In the U.S., 1 in 3 women dies of heart disease this year. Likewise, heart disease continues to be the number one killer of women.

 She was taken by ambulance to Allegheny General Hospital and ended up having a pacemaker implanted.
 “There were no symptoms; just tiredness,” she said.
-“The vital thing to tell people is, you don’t get these ordinary symptoms.
-Fatigue needs to be checked out.”
+“The vital thing to tell people is, you don’t get these ordinary symptoms.”
 The sudden onset of unusual tiredness is an important symptom to recognize, but Dr. Poornima said even more common is a shortness of breath.

 According to Dr. Poornima, two tests that you can do at home are:

 • Are stairs you’re used to walking up harder to climb than usual?

 • Are you able to carry your laundry basket, or your groceries from the car, up the stairs without shortness of breath?